dotnet/docs/includes/core-changes/serialization/5.0/non-public-parameterless-constructors-not-used-for-deserialization.md

 #### Reason for change

-- To enforce consistent behavior between all target framework monikers (TFMs) that <xref:System.Text.Json?displayProperty=fullName> builds for (.NET Core 3.0 and later version, and .NET Standard 2.0 and 2.1)
+- To enforce consistent behavior between all target framework monikers (TFMs) that <xref:System.Text.Json?displayProperty=fullName> builds for (.NET Core 3.0 and later versions, and .NET Standard 2.0 and 2.1)
 - Because <xref:System.Text.Json.JsonSerializer> shouldn't call the non-public surface area of a type, whether that's a constructor, a property, or a field.

 #### Recommended action